shaunmahony/chip-seq-tutorial/index.md

 |![](src/tutorials/chip/plotHeatmap.png)|
 |<small>**Drawing heatmap** with `plotHeatmap` tool. </small>|

-The resulting image shows that a significant fraction of 6,692 genes present in the annotation data we have used contain Reb1 binding sites within their upstream regions:
+The resulting image shows that a significant fraction of the 6,692 genes present in the annotation data we have used contain Reb1 binding sites within their upstream regions:

 |         |
 |---------|